-If outside organisations hire school premises, the headteacher should ensure that the written Enabling all to flourish: Rooted in God's love agreement includes reference to the Prevent duty.
+If outside organisations hire school premises, the headteacher should ensure that the written agreement includes reference to the Prevent duty.
 For example: Not to use or permit or suffer the Property or any equipment at the Property to be used in any manner or for any purpose which facilitates encourages or promotes extremism or terrorism or which allows access to or the dissemination of information in any form relating to extremism or terrorism or which causes or might cause the Landlord to be in breach of any duty under the Counter-Terrorism and Security Act 2015 or guidance issued pursuant to that Act.